fdcastel/TheWall/SPEC.md

 - Images should maintain their aspect ratio while filling the screen (object-fit: cover)
 - Background color should match the dominant color of the displayed image (provided by image provider API)
 - Transitions between images should be smooth (e.g. a quick fade effect)
+- Double buffering should be used to preload the next image in a hidden element before fading it in, preventing black screens during transitions.
+- Hardware acceleration hints (will-change) should be used to improve performance on lower-end devices (e.g., TVs).
+- Application should attempt to enter full-screen mode automatically after the first image loads.
+- Full-screen mode can be toggled by clicking anywhere on the screen (except interactive elements).

 ### Auto-Advance
 - Images should automatically advance every 30 seconds (default, configurable)